cryptographix/cryptographix/packages/flow/doc/rules.md

 Transformers have metadata that declares a set of named input and output ports.
 As a minimum, ports have a name ('key'), an associated data-type and a direction (data-in / data-out).

-A port may have additional restrictions such as min/max length, min/max values, etc. Ports may additionally be marked as optional or primary.
+A port may have additional restrictions such as min/max length, min/max values, etc. Ports may additionally be marked as optional and/or primary.

 A 'primary' port is a preferred port that can be automatically selected when connections between transformers are inferred.